ruben-vl/infosec-kb/CURL.md

 ## HTTP Basic Auth Credentials

 To provide credentials through cURL, the `-u` flag can be used, with `user:password` as the argument.
 The credentials can also be put directly in the url, in between the scheme and host.
+A third way is by directly setting the Authorization header with the `-H` flag.